-Otherwise, copper-clad aluminum will work just as well if you follow this rule: when buying CCA speaker wire, to get the same quality as true copper wire go up one gauge in size.
+Otherwise, copper-clad aluminum will work just as well if you follow this rule: when buying CCA speaker wire, to get the same quality as true copper cable go up one gauge in size.

-For example, to replace 18 gauge copper wire use a 16 gauge CCA wire.
+For example, to replace 18 gauge copper speaker wire use a 16 gauge CCA wire.

 Cases where speaker sound response, volume, or quality can be affected